Virendrabaskar/DefinitionOfDone/README.md

 DefinitionOfDone
 ================

-Agile based Software Development .
-CheckLists for DOD
+Agile based Software Development.
+CheckLists for DOD developed using Backbone JS

 Demo at